 NB, please do not rely solely on this information for your travel planning.

 The main arrival point for visitors is Tunis Carthage International Airport in the north, which is served by airlines from Europe and further afield.
 There are also international flights to Djerba-Zarzis.
 If you’re visiting the Sahara, you can fly to either of these airports and travel overland, or catch an internal flight from Tunis to Tozeur-Nefta (which is also served by some flights from France).

-From the UK: carriers include Tunisair, British Airways, Thomas Cook Airlines and TUI.
+From the UK: carriers include Tunisair, British Airways and TUI.

 Within Europe: try Tunisair, Air France, Transavia, Aigle Azur, Lufthansa, Air Berlin, Condor and Alitalia.